atomicdata-dev/atomic-data-docs/src/core/graphs.md

 This type information should be specified in the `example:birthDate` Property.
 It is the responsibility of the application to make sure it posesses the required Schema data.

-We say a Graph is _Schema Complete_ when it contains _at least_ all the Properties that are used in predicates.
+We say a Graph is _Schema Complete_ when it contains _at least_ all the Propertie Classes that are used in the Property fields.

 So let's add the missing Property: `https://example.com/birthDate`